genenetwork/gn-docs/general/team/leadership.md

 # GeneNetwork Leadership Team

-The GN project is directed by a leadership team that meets every month.
+The GN project is directed by a leadership team that was formed in October 2023 and meets every month.
 Current members are:

 ## Rupert Overall